Under the Hood: A Security Deep Dive into CTAP2 hmac-secret

 • Authenticator: Not directly involved, as the secret has already been passed to the client.

-• Client (libfido2): The client application is critically responsible for handling the derived secret securely.
-It must immediately pass the raw secret to a KDF to derive a purpose-bound key, and then securely wipe the memory containing the raw secret (e.g., using memset or OPENSSL_cleanse).
-The final key should also be kept in memory for the shortest possible duration.
+• Application (Client/RP): Critically responsible for handling the derived secret securely.
+It must immediately pass the raw secret to a KDF to derive a purpose-bound key, and then securely wipe the memory containing the raw secret using a function designed to prevent compiler optimization, such as OPENSSL_cleanse() or explicit_bzero().

 Lost or Stolen Authenticator